PipeWire/wireplumber/docs/rst/daemon/configuration/conf_file.rst

 additional files in the directory that has the same name as the configuration file suffixed with ``.d`` and will load all of them as well.
 For example, loading ``wireplumber.conf`` will also load any ``.conf`` files under ``wireplumber.conf.d/``.
-This directory is searched in all the search paths for configuration files (see :ref:`config_locations`) and the fragments are loaded from *all* of them.
+This directory is searched in all the configuration search locations and the fragments are loaded from *all* of them, starting from the most system-wide locations and moving towards the most user-specific locations, in alphanumerical order within each location (see also :ref:`config_locations_fragments`).

-The fragments are loaded in alphabetical order, after the main configuration file.
 When a JSON object appears in multiple files, the properties of the objects are merged together.
 When a JSON array appears in multiple files, the arrays are concatenated together.
 When merging objects, if specific properties appear in many of those objects, the last one to be parsed always overwrites previous ones, unless the value is also an object or array; if it is, then the value is recursively merged using the same rules.

 Sections
 --------